MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-01-10-patrick-grant.markdown

 Patrick Grant is a composer based in New York City.
 He founded the musical group, [Tilted Axes&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://tiltedaxes.com), and has worked with with [John Cage&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/John_Cage), Robert Fripp and the Orchestra of Crafty Guitarists, Billy Joel, and Quincy Jones.
 I met Patrick in Mexico while I attended the Guitar Circle introductory course.
 He was attending the Ochestra of Crafty Guitarists preparation course.

+I love this interview and Patrick offers so much wisdom and insight.
+Lots of great stuff in here, so make sure you read/listen/watch the whole thing.

+Thanks to [Steve Ball](/discover/steve-ball) for pushing me in Patrick's direction!

 **[Check out Patrick's website!&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://www.patrickgrant.com)**

 ## Interview video